Moghassemiali/moghassemiali.github.io/_pages/cv.md

 ## Honors and Awards

 *  May 2025, <span style="color:blue">**Outstanding Graduate Researcher Award**</span>, Graduate School, Clemson University, Clemson, SC
+  * The Outstanding Graduate Researcher Award is presented annually to two graduate student researchers at Clemson in recognition of their outstanding contributions to research activity, future promise as a research, and/or originality, imagination and significance of research or creative activity.
+  * 💡 *Fun Fact:* This is the first time EVER in the history of Clemson University that an ECE department student has received such an award!
 *  April 2025, <span style="color:blue">**Outstanding Graduate Researcher Award**</span>, Holcombe Electrical and Computer Engineering Department, Clemson University, Clemson, SC
+  * The recipient of the award is determined based on the recommendation of a faculty member and evaluation by a committee of ECE faculty.
+The Holcombe Graduate Student awards have been given each year for the past 40 years in recognition of outstanding accomplishment in the preceding year by a current graduate student in the Holcombe Department of Electrical and Computer Engineering at Clemson University.
+Since their inception, the award has been accompanied by a monetary stipend, which this year (2025) is provided by the Edward D. Guy, Jr. Endowed Memorial Scholarship endowment.
 * February 2022, <span style="color:blue">**Graduate Research Assistantship**</span>, Holcombe Electrical and Computer Engineering Department, Clemson University, Clemson, SC
 * December 2013, <span style="color:blue">**Distinguished Student**</span>, Master's program, Islamic Azad University - South Tehran Branch
 * February 2009, <span style="color:blue">**Distinguished Student**</span>, Bachelor's program, Islamic Azad University - South Tehran Branch